Hong Kong Special Administrative Region passport: Mainland China

 The Ministry of Public Security does not allow Hong Kong permanent residents to travel to the mainland with SAR passports, since both mainland and Hong Kong authorities have agreed that using passport is 'unnecessary and inappropriate' for 'domestic' travel.
 Instead, those who are eligible for a Hong Kong SAR passport are also eligible to apply for a Home Return Permit via the Bureau of Exit and Entry Administration of the Ministry of Public Security (represented in Hong Kong by the China Travel Service).
 The possession of a Hong Kong SAR passport does not guarantee the issuing of a Home Return Permit; several pro-democracy advocates, for example, have been refused Home Return Permits or had their permits confiscated.

 Hong Kong residents who do not have a Home Return Permit or who want to travel to the mainland from a third country must obtain a Chinese Travel Document prior to travel.

 Macau

 Regardless of their citizenship status, Hong Kong permanent residents do not need passports to travel to Macau.
-However, those residents must bring their Hong Kong permanent identity cards which grant a one-year visa-free entry.
+However, those residents must bring their Hong Kong permanent identity cards which grant a 1-year visa-free entry.
+Non-permanent residents can use a Hong Kong Document of Identity for Visa Purposes to enter Macau for up to 30 days visa-free.

 When Hong Kong residents travel abroad via Macau, such residents can use their HKSAR passports to enter Macau and stay 7 days visa-free.

+Hong Kong SAR permanent residents may use the "Contactless e-Channel" mobile application's QR Code for e-Channel entry into Macau, though carrying their physical Hong Kong identity cards remains a requirement when crossing the border.
+Eligibility for this service requires individuals to be aged 11 or above, hold a valid Hong Kong permanent identity card, and have successfully enrolled for e-Channel service in the Macau SAR.